Juanita du Plessis

 Her record sales total over 3,000,000.
 In 2010 she received a South African Music award in the category Best Afrikaans DVD for her 10 Year Hit Celebration Production.
 The DVD contains her most successful hits over the first 10 years of her singing career.
 She was also crowned the most popular female artist for the seventh consecutive year at the Huisgenoot's Tempo Awards ceremony in Johannesburg during 2011.
 In 2018 she celebrated 20 years in the music industry, releasing a greatest hits album 20 Jaar – Treffers van 2008–2018.

-Biggest Seller up to date: Vlieg hoog gospel album vol.2 - Juanita du Plessis.
-190,000 units sold, going platinum.